microsoft/FluidFramework/server/routerlicious/kubernetes/README.md

 We install MongoDB and Rabbitmq from the helm stable repository.
 We also configure MongoDB to use the managed-premium storage class in AKS.

-`helm install --set persistence.storageClass=managed-premium,persistence.size=4094Gi,usePassword=false stable/mongodb`
+`helm install --set persistence.storageClass=managed-premium,persistence.size=4094Gi,usePassword=false,image=<name-of-image-if-not-default> <name-of-deploy> bitnami/mongodb`
-`helm install --set rbacEnabled=false,rabbitmq.username=prague,rabbitmq.password=[rabbitmq password],persistence.enabled=true,persistence.size=16Gi stable/rabbitmq`
+`helm install --set rbacEnabled=false,rabbitmq.username=prague,rabbitmq.password=[rabbitmq password],persistence.enabled=true,persistence.size=16Gi bitnami/rabbitmq`

 Redis, Kafka and Historian come from the `/server/charts` directory.
 You'll want to install each of them.